SIAM Student Paper Prize

 Each recipient of the SIAM Student Paper Prize shall receive a framed certificate and reimbursement of up to $500 toward travel expenses.
 A cash prize of $1,000 per paper will be awarded.
 Up to three awards will be made each year.

-Revision approved by SIAM Board and Council, July 2005, New Oreleans.
+Revision approved by SIAM Council and Major Awards Committee, July 2017, Pittsburgh, PA.

 - Dirk Gillespie, Rush Medical Center, Chicago, Illinois